Gaza-Egypt border reopens nearly two years after Israel closed it, official says

 CNN previously reported that a total of 150 Palestinians would be allowed to leave Gaza through the crossing each day, but only 50 would be allowed to enter.

+“Many people have died while waiting for treatment, and I may die today, tomorrow or the day after tomorrow while I’m waiting for treatment,” he told CNN.
+“Until now, not a single patient has been allowed to leave.”

+According to the Palestinian Ministry of Health, more than 20,000 patients in Gaza are awaiting permission to travel abroad for treatment, including at least 440 cases that are considered life-threatening.
+Nearly 1,300 people have died after being forced to wait to leave Gaza for treatment, the ministry said.

 The steep price of passing through the crossing coupled with lengthy bureaucratic and security processes mean few Palestinians can realistically expect to leave.
-Some Palestinians have reported paying thousands of dollars when it was open, which few can afford.
+Before Israel shut the crossing, some Palestinians had reported paying thousands of dollars when it was open, which few can afford.

+The full reopening of the Rafah crossing was part of the first phase of the US-brokered ceasefire agreement that went into effect in mid-October.
+But Israel refused to open the crossing until the return of all living and deceased hostages.
+The final deceased hostage, Ran Gvili, was returned to Israel last week.

+Last week, Israeli Prime Minister Benjamin Netanyahu said the opening would be “limited” with no passage of humanitarian aid or commercial goods.

 The-CNN-Wire